parsonsmatt/parsonsmatt.github.io/_posts/2015-05-02-scotty_and_persistent.markdown

 I'm going to be tagging commits in a repository, so you'll have full code examples to work with.
 The repository for the first part is [here](https://www.github.com/parsonsmatt/scotty-persistent-example).

-## Project Description

-I'm trying to mimic a Rails-ish separation of concerns, using a Router-View-Model concept (inspired by [this post](https://www.destroyallsoftware.com/blog/2011/burn-your-controllers)).
-The basic design of the application is to log weightlifting sessions, and eventually add in some parsing/analytics to provide weightlifting programs and advice.
-I put together my skeleton for Routing and Views, and it's time to figure out the Model.
-At the end of this post, we'll have basic CRUD on a web app.

-But first, let's just get it working!
-I'll be employing my favorite development methodology: EDD => Error Driven Development (hrm, that's an unfortunate acronym...).

 ## Smoke Test: Just the DB

 The [Yesod Book's Persistent chapter](http://www.yesodweb.com/book/persistent) is very good, and has a great starting point for getting it working.
 The following code snippet is from the Synopsis, and it's what we'll be using to make sure that everything is working with Persistent before worrying too much about integrating with scotty.